Agricultural Literacy Curriculum Matrix

 Activity 2: Geography Pathway

-- Give each learning group a world map or utilize maps found in class social science textbooks.
+- Give each learning group a world map or utilize maps found in class social studies textbooks.
 Use the detailed map on the Cowabunga! activity sheet to find specific locations of countries.
-Give each group a large piece of butcher paper, and have the students will draw an enlarged version of the world map.
+Give each group a large piece of butcher paper, and have the students draw an enlarged version of the world map.
 Once students have completed the drawing, they will locate and label the following:

 - Each of the seven continents